East Coast

 How to Spend the Day at Crater of the Diamonds State Park

 First, dress for success and mud.
-The diamond field is uncovered dirt so I recommend water shoes or rubber boots.
-The field lacks trees so wear a hat and sunscreen.
-The park does offers an area to wash off muddy shoes.
+The diamond field is uncovered dirt, so I recommend water shoes or rubber boots.
+The field lacks trees, so wear a hat and sunscreen.
+The park does offer an area to wash off muddy shoes.

 After attending the demonstration, rent your tools and head to an area that speaks to you.
 Obviously the areas closest to the buildings are the most searched.

 If it has rained recently, you can walk through the field.
-The rain could have undercovered a diamond for you.
+The rain could have uncovered a diamond for you.

-The soil is hard-baked clay and the gemstones might be inside of a dirt cluster so you have to break up the rock clusters.
+The soil is hard-baked clay, and the gemstones might be inside a dirt cluster, so you have to break up the rock clusters.
 This method is followed by visiting the sluice area, a covered pavilion with water troughs.
-There you will clean up the pebbles looking for a diamond to appear.
+There, you will clean up the pebbles, looking for a diamond to appear.

-Finally, if you’ve found some pebbles, the park staff will identity each for you for free.
-If you’re lucky, they will weigh your gemstone as well.
+Finally, if you find some pebbles, the park staff will identify each one for you for free.
+If you’re lucky, they will also weigh your gemstone.

 diamond mining in Arkansas